2-Week Family RV Road Trip Through Colorado, Utah & Wyoming: Itinerary and Highlights with Kids

 Headwaters at Flagg Ranch (between Grand Teton and Yellowstone): The location is the real draw here—you’re minutes from both parks.
 It was busy, but still felt organized, and the setting among the pines made it memorable.
 If you go here, make sure to take plenty of bug spray, and make sure to book months in advance through recreation.gov.

 Dubois / Wind River KOA: A quieter KOA in a small Wyoming town, which made it a nice break after Yellowstone’s crowds.
-We love KOAs, and this one was as good as the others.
-A good variety of outdoor fun for all ages, and great facilities.
+We love KOAs, and this one was such a great spot with great staff and service.
+KOA Dubois provided a good variety of outdoor fun for all ages, and great facilities.

 Sandy Beach (Glendo State Park, WY): A convenient overnight along the reservoir.
 The sandy shoreline gave the kids a chance to play, and while it wasn’t a “destination” stop, it broke up the long drive back toward Rocky mountain NP.

-Jellystone (near Rocky Mountain NP): A kid-centered campground full of activities, from playgrounds to themed events.
+Jellystone in Estes, CO (near Rocky Mountain NP): A kid-centered campground full of activities, from playgrounds to themed events.
 Being so close to Rocky Mountain National Park made it an easy base for our final days.

 ⭐ Highlights: